hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 > A `channel` in go is a typed conduit that can receive data`channel <- data` and data can be read from `data <- channel` Writing to or Reading from a Channel BLOCKS the subroutine.
 [Example](https://gobyexample.com/channels)

-## Step 4 - Streaming input Data to the Listeners
+## Step 4 - Connecting the Handlers

 We have a `/say` Endpoint, receiving Data from the Client.
 And a `/listen` Endpoint supposed to send the data we receive on `/say` to connected clients.

 Now let us combine those.
-To do that, we need a new `channel` for every listener connected to send the data; we will list them in a global map of channels like so:
+To do that, we need a new `channel` for every listener connected to send the data; we list them in a global map of channels like so:

 `var messageChannels = make(map[chan []byte]bool)`